Shankaranarayanansk/Shankaranarayanansk/README.md

 # _Hi There_ 👋
 # _About Me:_ 🧑‍💻
-# _Passionate Full-Stack Developer Shankaranarayanansk, currently in final year at VSB Engineering College.
+# _Passionate Full-Stack Developer Shankaranarayanansk, currently in doing freelancing and mentoring aspiring developers.
 I've chosen to immerse myself in the practicalities of web development, bypassing traditional academic routes in favor of hands-on learning."Now, I am currently dating the MERN stack on VSCode."_

  # _Contact:_